adriaanbotha/React-Context-Hooks-Axios/README.md

-Kudos to - Web Dev Profesh for the starting of this demo, I had to try and do it with an API, or side effect
+Kudos to - Web Dev Profesh for the starting of this demo, I had to try and do it with an API, as side effects

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).